Short Questions

 Examples:

-Riders moving in Ferris wheel are also in translational motion.
+Riders moving on the Ferris wheel are also in translational motion.
 Their motion is in a circle without rotation.

 Types of Translatory motion: